OpenSlides/openslides-autoupdate-service/README.md

 When the server is started, clients can listen for keys to do so, they have to send a keyrequest in the body of the request.
 Currently, all method-types (POST, GET, etc) are supported.
-An example request
+An example request is:

 `curl localhost:9012/system/autoupdate -d '[{"ids": [5], "collection": "user", "fields": {"name": null}}]'`